 Baked Stuffed Pork Chops with Prosciutto and Cheese turned out to be very flavorful.
 They were crispy on the outside, moist and tender on the inside.

-Serve them with a side of Garlic Mashed Potatoes, some gravy and a green salad and call it a day.
+Serve them with a side of our easy Garlic Mashed Potatoes, some gravy and a green salad and call it a day.
 Everyone enjoyed them!

 Hope you will try this recipe!!